Omoleen/js-pet-project/README.md

 - `styles.css` - Contains all styling for the application
 - `script.js` - Contains the interactive functionality

-## Screenshots

-The application includes three main screens:
-- Quiz Start Page
-- Quiz Questions Page
-- Quiz Results Page (shows score of 28/30)

 ## Design

 This application is based on Figma designs and implements a clean, modern UI with an emphasis on usability.
+Check it out [here](https://www.figma.com/design/EnHjuhkOVG90QO1ivhgfoO/Quiz-app?node-id=6-485&t=NwNRp5olbGYO8bz4-1)